The Science Behind

 After the academic study, the same design principles were applied in multiple real leadership training programs across different client environments.

-Participants reported and demonstrated more consistent application of leadership behaviors—because they practiced them under realistic pressure first.
+Participants reported more consistent application of leadership behaviors—because they practiced them under realistic pressure first.

 Leaders improved their ability to diagnose people-situations and choose the right intervention, instead of defaulting to habit-based reactions.